Aragorn: Early life

-Aragorn was the son of Arathorn II and his wife Gilraen.
-Gilraen's mother, Ivorwen, prophesied that if Arathorn II and Gilraen "wed now, hope may be born for our people; but if they delay, it will not come while this age lasts".
-Aragorn was the heir to the throne of Gondor and of the lost realm of Arnor.
-When he was two years old, his father was killed while pursuing orcs.
-Aragorn was fostered in Rivendell by Elrond, who was still living in Middle-earth at the end of the Third Age.
-At the bidding of Elrond, his lineage was kept secret, as Elrond feared he would be killed like his father and grandfather if his true identity as Isildur's heir became known.
-Aragorn was renamed Estel ("hope" in Sindarin) to hide his existence from Sauron and his servants.
-During his childhood, he was not told about his heritage.
+Aragorn is the son of Arathorn II and his wife Gilraen.
+Gilraen's mother, Ivorwen, prophesies that if Arathorn II and Gilraen "wed now, hope may be born for our people; but if they delay, it will not come while this age lasts".
+Aragorn is the heir to the throne of Gondor and of the lost realm of Arnor.
+When he is two years old, his father is killed while pursuing orcs.
+Aragorn is fostered in Rivendell by Elrond, who is still living in Middle-earth at the end of the Third Age.
+At the bidding of Elrond, his lineage is kept secret, as Elrond fears he will be killed like his father and grandfather if his identity as Isildur's heir becomes known.
+Aragorn is renamed Estel ("hope" in Sindarin) to hide his existence from Sauron.
+During his childhood, he is not told about his heritage.

-At the age of 20, after Aragorn had done great deeds in the company of Elrond's sons, Elrond told him of his ancestry and his true name, and gave him the shards of Elendil's sword, Narsil, and another ancient heirloom, the Ring of Barahir.
-He withheld the Sceptre of Annúminas from him until he had earned the right to possess it.
-The following day, Aragorn met and fell in love with Elrond's daughter, the beautiful elf-maiden Arwen, who had recently returned to Rivendell from her grandparents' home in Lothlorien.
-Thereafter, Aragorn assumed his role as the sixteenth Chieftain of the Dúnedain, also known as the Rangers of the North.
-He went into the wild and lived with the remnants of his people, whose kingdom (Arnor) had been destroyed centuries before.
+At the age of 20, after Aragorn has done great deeds in the company of Elrond's sons, Elrond tells him of his ancestry and his true name, and gives him the shards of Elendil's sword, Narsil, and another ancient heirloom, the Ring of Barahir.
+He withholds the Sceptre of Annúminas from him until he has earned the right to possess it.
+The following day, Aragorn meets and falls in love with Elrond's daughter, the beautiful elf-maiden Arwen, who has recently returned to Rivendell from her grandparents' home in Lothlorien.
+Thereafter, Aragorn assumes his role as the sixteenth Chieftain of the Dúnedain, the Rangers of the North.
+He goes into the wild and lives with the remnants of his people, whose kingdom, Arnor, had been destroyed centuries before.
 The Rangers helped to guard the Shire, a land inhabited by the diminutive hobbits.
-He became known as "Strider" in the areas around the Shire and Bree.
-Aragorn also met and befriended Gandalf the wizard.
+He becomes known as "Strider" in the Shire and Bree.
+Aragorn meets and befriends Gandalf the wizard.